 Those last two hours of the shift at Station 25 will be something I’ll remember fondly after I retire.
 Having my first couple of cups of coffee in the bay during cool weather, fan blowing, half the lights out, everything quiet, contemplating the day and hoping the tones didn’t drop before 0700.

-If everything was as faithful and dependable as those old Bunn coffee makers life sure would be better.
+If everything was as faithful and dependable as those old Bunn coffee makers life sure would be easier.